Ellisonjaked/prework-study-guide/README.md

 - What was your motivation?

-My motivation is to seek a new career as a web developer, and personal enrichment along the way
+My motivation is to seek a new career as a web developer, and personal enrichment along the way.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")